narmi/design_system/README.md

-# Narmi Design System (NDS)
+# Narmi Design System (design_system)

 ⚡ A consistent look-and-feel and extensible interface for Narmi experiences 🔥

 This design system is intended to provide primitive "building blocks" for custom experiences.
 It aims to adhere as closely to the HTML spec as possible, while providing simple interfaces for complex components.

-Please follow the below steps to install, consume, or contribute to the NDS.
+Please follow the below steps to install, consume, or contribute to the design_system.

 ## Consuming Design System